Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Further Discussion on Related Work

 \section{Further Discussion on Related Work}

-\paragraph{Best Arm Identification.} The literature on pure exploration in multi-armed bandit problems is extensive \cite{bandit-book1-lattimore2020bandit, pure2-thesis-stephens2023pure}.
+\paragraph{Best Arm Identification.} The literature on pure exploration in multi-armed bandit problems is extensive \citep{bandit-book1-lattimore2020bandit, pure2-thesis-stephens2023pure}.
 Here, we provide a brief overview of the most closely related works.
-The standard best-arm identification problem is primarily studied in two settings: the fixed-confidence setting, where the probability of error is predetermined \cite{track-stop-garivier2016optimal, SR-audibert2010best, kaufmann2020contributions, confidence-jamieson2014best, lb-tsitsiklis-mannor2004sample}, and the fixed-budget setting, where the time horizon is fixed \cite{budget-confidence-gabillon2012best, SH-karnin2013almost, lb-budget-carpentier2016tight}.
+The standard best-arm identification problem is primarily studied in two settings: the fixed-confidence setting, where the probability of error is predetermined \citep{track-stop-garivier2016optimal, SR-audibert2010best, kaufmann2020contributions, confidence-jamieson2014best, lb-tsitsiklis-mannor2004sample}, and the fixed-budget setting, where the time horizon is fixed \citep{budget-confidence-gabillon2012best, SH-karnin2013almost, lb-budget-carpentier2016tight}.

-In \cite{track-stop-garivier2016optimal}, the authors propose the first (asymptotically) optimal algorithm for the best-arm identification problem, known as track and stop, which attempts to track the optimal proportion of arm plays.
+\cite{track-stop-garivier2016optimal} propose the first (asymptotically) optimal algorithm for the best-arm identification problem, known as track and stop, which attempts to track the optimal proportion of arm plays.
 The track-and-stop idea has since been widely adopted to design algorithms for various identification problems, including the algorithms presented in this paper.

-In the fixed-confidence setting, other identification problems with different objectives have been explored in the literature, such as subset selection \cite{subset-selection1-kalyanakrishnan2012pac, subset-selection2-kaufmann2013information}, checking for the existence of an arm with a low mean \cite{badarm1-tabata2020bad, badarm2-kaufmann2018sequential}, and finding all the good arms \cite{all-good-arms-mason2020finding}.
-The most general form of the identification problem with bandit feedback has also been studied under various assumptions and is sometimes called \textit{sequential identification} \cite{kaufmann2021mixture}, \textit{General-Samp} \cite{general-samp-chen2017nearly}, \textit{partition identification} \cite{partition-id-juneja2019sample}, and is typically encompassed by the term pure exploration \cite{frank-wolf-wang2021fast, mutiple-correct-answers-degenne2019pure}.
+In the fixed-confidence setting, other identification problems with different objectives have been explored in the literature, such as subset selection \citep{subset-selection1-kalyanakrishnan2012pac, subset-selection2-kaufmann2013information}, checking for the existence of an arm with a low mean \citep{badarm1-tabata2020bad, badarm2-kaufmann2018sequential}, and finding all the good arms \citep{all-good-arms-mason2020finding}.
+The most general form of the identification problem with bandit feedback has also been studied under various assumptions and is sometimes called \textit{sequential identification} \citep{kaufmann2021mixture}, \textit{General-Samp} \citep{general-samp-chen2017nearly}, \textit{partition identification} \citep{partition-id-juneja2019sample}, and is typically encompassed by the term pure exploration \citep{frank-wolf-wang2021fast, mutiple-correct-answers-degenne2019pure}.
 Our problem can be viewed as a general identification problem in which the agent cannot take arbitrary actions but can only choose probability distributions over them.